Eporis/Getting-and-Cleaning-Data/README.md

 run_analysis.R description:
-- Script goes through 5 steps of course project as described in the review criteria on Coursera
+- Script goes through 5 steps of course project as described in the review criteria on Coursera.
-- Before going through the steps, script sets wd to the root of the unzipped data folder.
-As long as the unzipped folder in not altered and the wd is set to its root, the script should work.
+- Before going through the steps, script sets wd to the root of the UCI  data folder.
+As long as the UCI folder in not altered and the wd is set to its root, the script should work.
 - The script then loads the relevant data from the folder: features and activity_labels from the root, and the subject, x and y datasets from both the test and training folders.
-- Once the data is loaded, the script goes through the 5 aforementioned steps.
+- Once the data is loaded, the script goes through the 5 aforementioned steps as described below.
-- After step 5, save final dataset to wd
+- After step 5, saves final dataset to wd.

 1) Merge Test and Training Datasets to create a single dataset